GS-1 Hydro Stones

 At home or in the greenhouse, Growstones are an ideal substance to grow a wide variety of crops in different hydroponic systems.
 Growstones can be used in systems as simple as manually irrigated containers, or as advanced as automatically irrigated systems such as drip irrigated containers, Ebb-Flow, and NFT tables.

-- For first time use, rinsing is necessary to eliminate any dust created during shipping.
+For first time use, rinsing might be necessary to eliminate any dust created during shipping.

-- Poke small holes at the bottom of the bag.
-Open the top of the bag and insert a garden hose.
-Drain.
+1. Poke small holes at the bottom of the bag.
+Open the top of the bag and insert a garden hose and let drain.